chidera-nwankwo/Mav-Shell/README.md

 Requirement 9: Mav shell shall be implemented using fork(), wait() and one of the exec family of functions.

-Your Mav shell shall not use system().
-Use of system() will result in a grade of 0.
 Requirement 10: Your shell shall support the cd command to change directories.
 Your shell must handle cd ..